-Process Outcome Effectiveness criteria Example of review approach expected to cover at least 10 years, preferably longer.
+Process Outcome Effectiveness criteria Example of review approach 11.
+Capital expenditure planning The capital expenditure plan provides a schedule of new works, rehabilitation and replacement works, together with estimated annual expenditure for these works over the next five or more years.
+Since capital investments tend to be large and lumpy, projections would normally be expected to cover at least 10 years, preferably longer.
 Projections over the next five years would usually be based on firm estimates.
-12. Review of AMS The asset management system is regularly reviewed and updated.
+132 The capital expenditure plan provides reliable forward estimates of capital expenditure and asset disposal income.
+Reasons for the decisions and for the evaluation of alternatives and options are documented.
+11.1 There is a capital expenditure plan covering works to be undertaken, actions proposed, responsibilities and dates 11.2 The capital expenditure plan provides reasons for capital expenditure and timing of expenditure 11.3 The capital expenditure plan is consistent with the asset life and condition identified in the asset management plan 11.4 There is an adequate process to ensure the capital expenditure plan is regularly updated and implemented Understand the capital expenditure planning process and assess its effectiveness Obtain a copy of the capital expenditure plan for the current year and assess whether the process is being followed 12.
+Review of AMS The asset management system is regularly reviewed and updated.
 The asset management system is regularly reviewed and updated.
-12.1 A review process is in place to ensure the asset management plan and the asset management system described in it remain current 12.2 Independent reviews (e.g. internal audit) are performed of the asset management system Determine when the asset management plan was last updated and assess whether any substantial changes have occurred Determine whether any independent reviews have been performed.
+12.1 A review process is in place to ensure the asset management plan and the asset management system described in it remain current133 12.2 Independent reviews (e.g. internal audit) are performed of the asset management system134 Determine when the asset management plan was last updated and assess whether any substantial changes have occurred Determine whether any independent reviews have been performed.
 If so, review the results and action taken Consider the need to update the asset management plan based on the results of this review Determine when the asset management system was last reviewed.